Dazaer/airidas/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/bfa655cf-69bb-4cf5-af78-9dbba5b0c65d/deploy-status)](https://www.netlify.com)

 ## About
-This is a personal project that is developed and delivered based on the requests of a person I know.
-New features are intended to be gifted as a birthday and/or christmas gift.
+This is a personal project that is developed and delivered based on the requests of an individual named... you guessed it: Airidas.

-Currently as it is mostly for their personal use, the actual website is not publicly accessible yet.
+Currently as it is mostly for their personal use, the actual website is not publicly accessible (yet?).
 Well, _it is_, but you won't be able to do anything unless you have an account (check below for a preview version though).

 ## Features